Connor Joe Player Props: Pirates vs. Padres

 Connor Joe At The Plate

-- Joe is batting .242 with 17 doubles, three triples, six home runs and 25 walks.
+- Joe has 17 doubles, three triples, six home runs and 26 walks while batting .242.

-- Joe has had an RBI in 18 games this season (26.5%), including three multi-RBI outings (4.4%).
+- Joe has driven in a run in 19 games this year (27.5%), including four games with more than one RBI (5.8%).
 He has also driven in three or more of his team's runs in one contest.

-- In 23 of 68 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 34.8% of his games this season, with two or more runs scored in 11.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.